-Many questions arise as a dog owner.
-Why is my dog sneezing?
+Many questions arise as a dog owner: Why is my dog sneezing?
 Why is my dog shaking his head?
 Why does my dog keep chewing on himself?
 The main question you must first ask yourself is: does my dog have seasonal allergies?
-If you get the answer to this question then you will most likely be able to answer all your other questions.
+If you obtain the answer to this question then you will likely answer your other questions.
 In this article we will be discussing different signs that may tell you your dog has allergies.
 We will also be discussing which allergies are most common throughout the year, including spring and summer dog allergies.

 Seasonal allergies are not to be confused with environmental allergies.
 Environmental allergies may be caused by contact your dog may have had with perfumes, cleaning products, certain plastics, fabrics, dog shampoos, and soaps.

 Seasonal allergies should also not be confused with digestive allergies.
 These allergies are caused by foods your dog may be eating.
 Allergies to certain foods may cause your dog to vomit, have itching or swelling, or diarrhea.

 Inhalant atopic allergies occur when your dog inhales an allergen.
 A dog is considered atopic when the dog’s immune system overreacts to the allergen causing an allergic reaction.
 The allergic reaction usually consists of itching or respiratory reactions such as wheezing.
 This is considered a seasonal allergy because the inhaled airborne allergen is typically present during certain times of year.
 Mold, pollen, and dust are among the most common.